profanity-im/blog/content/post/lmc.md

 ![corrected](/static/img/prof-lmc-corrected.png)

 ## Details
 The feature is only available in the development version of Profanity.

-We also need to rewrite more of our UI code.
-We can't yet compare the `from` field of the old and new message until we have done the rewrite because we don't save this in the UI buffer.
-So it's possible that someone could take a look at the IDs and "correct" the messages of other people.
-Keep this in mind if you choose to the enable this feature.
-We plan to rewrite the UI soon so we can properly check the messages origin.
+In the master branch on git.
+So it's not yet ready for release.

+Master branch corresponds always to our development and doesn't guarantee anything.
+It's where we develop test and experiment.

+The LMC feature is in there.
+But for the correct behaviour we need to rewrite the UI code.
+We could hack a 'from' field in there but we want to think more carefully how to implement it nicely.
+For this reason in the current state we don't check the 'from' attribute of the sender.
+Because at the time of drawing so far we don't have this information.

+Since LMC is off by default noone is at harm.
+But people who choose to enable it need to be aware that in theory it would be possible for other users to send special messages where they could "correct" a message of someone else.
+We think the damage and likeliness from this is quite low.
+And once again, this is only in our development version of Profanity.